Newsletter December 2008

 DSLR Beginners Course January

 After a few requests, I have added another date for our DSLR Beginners course on the 10th January 2009.
-Perfect timing for all those people lucky enough to get a DSLR for Christmas and then a couple of weeks later find themselves scratching their heads about how to get the most out of it.
+Perfect timing for all those people lucky enough to get a DSLR for Christmas.
+Who then a couple of weeks later find themselves scratching their heads about how to get the most out of it.

 Maybe it would be a great complimentary gift to someone you are thinking of buying a DSLR for?